tadas-jnl/Invoicing/README.md

   - Automatic total calculation
   - PDF invoice generation (WeasyPrint)
 - Basic Bootstrap styling
-- English-first with Lithuanian formatting (e.g. dates, "Suma žodžiais")
+- Languages: English (more coming soon)

 ---

 ## Status

 ⚠️ **Still in development.**
-The app works, but the frontend is basic, and more features and tweaks are planned for the future.
+The core functionality works, but the frontend is basic.
+More features, styling, and tweaks are planned.
-This is my first Django project after academy, and i'm still working on it!
+This is my first Django project after completing my academy course, and I'm actively improving it.

 ---